What is an FICM?

 The FICM controls the injectors that are responsible for injecting the fuel into the combustion chamber.
 The module instructs the injectors when and how much fuel to inject depending on the position of the engine in its cycle.

 The FICM works differently based on the type of engine.
 In gasoline engines, the air and fuel are injected at the same time.
 However, in diesel engines, the FICM injects air first and then the fuel.
+Diesel engines also use direct injection, which means the cylinders insert the fuel directly into the combustion chamber, where it is then burned to generate fuel.

 The module controls the electrical impulses that open and close the fuel injectors.
 At the start of the engine cycle, the engine will draw air into the combustion chamber and compress it.
 This is known as the compression stroke.
 Once this is complete, the FICM uses electrical impulses to signal to the injectors that it’s time to inject fuel into the engine cylinders.
 This actuates the pressure doors that allow the fuel to flow to the cylinders.
 The excess pressure in the combustion chamber helps burn the air and fuel without a spark or external source.